 - Leverage Google Analytics to track click trails on your website.
 It helps you understand your users’ navigation paths.
 It also helps to understand the most engaging website sections.

 - A/B testing is a popular method of comparing many test versions of your website.
 You can determine which elements create a good user experience.
-And which need improvement.
+And which needs improvement.
 You can do this by observing user interaction within each version.

 - Google’s Lighthouse is a tool deployed to measure the performance of your website.
 This is done across various metrics like accessibility, performance, best practices, etc.